Empress Matilda was born Adelaide, the daughter of King Henry I

 1141 (24th June)

-Matilda had set 24th June as the date for her coronation, however a group of pro-Stephen supporters forced her to flee to Oxford before the event.
+Matilda had set 24th June as the date for her coronation, however a group of pro-Stephen supporters encouraged the city to rise against her and she was forced to flee to Oxford.

-Henry of Blois, seeing that Matilda did not have the support of London, decided to change sides and directed Stephen’s forces to besiege Matilda’s forces in Winchester.
+Henry of Blois, Bishop of Winchester, was concerned that Matilda did not have the support of London.
+He decided to change sides and directed Stephen’s forces to besiege Matilda’s forces in Winchester.

 1141 (31st July)